kowalczyk-krzysztof/Marketplace/readme.md

 ## ADMIN
+ADMIN routes require user to be logged in and have a role of ADMIN.

 ### 1. Create New Category

 Creates a new category.
-Requires being logged in a role of ADMIN.
+Requires being logged in and a role of ADMIN.

 ***Endpoint:***